Fadeleke57/investment-research-twitter-scraper/README.md

 # Twitter Sentiment Analysis for Stocks

 Scrapes Twitter for tweets about a given stock symbol, using Selenium WebDriver with Microsoft Edge, and performs sentiment analysis on the collected tweets using TextBlob.
-This can be useful for gauging public sentiment towards specific stocks. (*The use of Selenium for scraping in this program is now outdated and Twitter has recently implemented safegaurds against this scraping technique*).
-This program can also be adjusted for your specific need.
+This can be useful for gauging public sentiment towards specific stocks or you can shift to your own use-case. (*The method and release of selenium for scraping in this program is now outdated and Twitter has recently used safegaurds against this scraping technique*).

 ### Features:
 -Twitter scraping using Selenium WebDriver<br>